liutaocode/talking_face_preprocessing/README.md

 ## Notes

-The test cases on this page are derived from the HDTF or VoxCeleb datasets and are for academic demonstration purposes only.
+The examples provided herein are based on the HDTF or VoxCeleb datasets and are intended solely for educational and academic research purposes.
+Please do not use them for any other purposes.

 ## Acknowledgements